FuyukoHanekura/Project/Project R/notes/Theo.md

 ## History

 ### Earlier History
 He was raised by Archer, a demon guardian.
-He gave him ???, the Flame Sword which is ???'s Jail
+He gave him Fajra, the Flame Sword which is Fajra's demonic Jail

 ### Prologue
+The chief of the Riverwood village convoke him to deliver his letter of recommendation at Emarage Village